Liebranca/avtomat/docs/on-typing.md

 ## CONCLUSION

-In one of the very first peso-docs I wrote, I referred to the language as 'non-typed'; this was for different reasons back then, yet in the present it still applies: peso does away with the traditional view of typing and therefore fails to be cathegorized within the frame of that view.
+In one of the very first peso-docs I wrote, I referred to the language as 'non-typed'; this was for different reasons at the time, yet in the present still applies: peso does away with the traditional view of typing and therefore fails to be cathegorized within that frame.

-It is not adequate for anyone or anything to be entirely unboxed without first reason and hopefully second a clear and concise explanation.
+It is not adequate for anyone or anything to be entirely unboxed without first reason, and hopefully second, a clear and concise explanation.

-Due and despite the foreign nature of my thoughts at this plane of existence, I have attempted to lay down both; mistakes shall be made and corrected as they are found.
+Due to and despite the foreign nature of my thoughts at this plane of existence, I have attempted to lay down both; mistakes shall be made and corrected as they are found.